chirari-7/multipurpose-bot/README.md

 a multipurpose discord bot made with dbd.js/aoi.js!

+auguat 27, 2021
+i will no longer continue to do updates with this repository. sorry for the inconvenience.

 ### 💖 installation and setup

 - first, go to `index.js` and change TOKEN with your bot token.